 Les Eyzies.
 The National Prehistory Museum, now housed in an ultra-modern building at the foot of the cliffs, has one of the world’s greatest collections of Ice Age material.
 The Abri Pataud is the best possible way to see what a major Ice Age excavation site looks like, while the small museum next door still has a carving on its ceiling.
 Font-de-Gaume is one of the greatest of all Ice Age decorated caves, with remarkable polychrome bison and other animals, skilfully placed to take full advantage of the rock shapes.

 Lascaux.
 Two fascimiles are now the public’s only chance to see the wonders of Lascaux, the most famous and most beautiful of all decorated caves.
 Lascaux II was the world’s first cave facsimile, opened in 1983, and there is now a new, enlarged and more complete replica, Lascaux IV, created in 2016.
 The park at Le Thot contains many of the animal species which were familiar to Ice Age people: aurochs, bison, horses, deer and ibex, as well as a robotic mammoth.

 Rouffignac, Cougnac.
 Rouffignac is a unique experience; a decorated tunnel-like cave so vast that one travels around it in a train.
 Its art is hugely dominated by drawings of mammoths.
 The Grotte de Cougnac is one of the most beautiful of all decorated caves, not only for its art, but also and especially for its natural formations of stalagmites and stalactites.
 Cap Blanc is the greatest sculpted frieze from the Ice Age that is open to the public.

 Pech Merle, Cahors, Toulouse.
 Pech Merle is among the greatest of the decorated caves.
-It is huge and has spectacular natural formations and a wide variety of artistic techniques, including the famous spotted horse panel.
+It is huge, with spectacular natural formations and a wide variety of artistic techniques, including the famous spotted horse panel.
 Some free time is spent in Cahors on route to Toulouse, where two nights are spent.